-Where the Provider believes there are relevant extenuating circumstances, they may choose to contact the Department at SBCAllowanceReviewTeam@dewr.gov.au to request an extension to the Participant's suspension.
+Where the Provider believes there are relevant extenuating circumstances, they may contact the Department at SBCAllowanceReviewTeam@dewr.gov.au to request an extension to the Participant's suspension.
 These requests will be considered on a case-by-case basis.
-Extension requests will only be considered if the suspension period will not result in the Participant exceeding the maximum suspensions duration of 13 weeks noted below.
+Extension requests will be considered if the suspension period will not result in the Participant exceeding the maximum suspensions duration of 13 weeks, unless an exception applies as noted below.